HewlettPackard/hpegl-metal-os-windows-iso/README.md

 may have to add additional drivers for additional hardware support, especially after support may end from the older images.
 See the `Modules\Drivers.ps1` file for adding more drivers for either the Boot or Install image.

-This Windows test is working for the latest release of Windows Server 2019, Windows Server 2022 and Windows Server 2025, as of the time of this writing: 2024-11-21

 ## Building the Bare Metal Windows image and service